There are two kinds of ionized water made by a water ionizer: Ionized alkaline water and ionized acidic

-A average of 12 pounds, gone.
+An average of 12 pounds, gone.
 Just by drinking alkaline water.
-That’s what happened to four, middle aged, obese test subjects in a study when they started drinking alkaline water.
-They ate the same, and got the same amount of exercise.
+That’s what happened to four, middle-aged, obese test subjects in a study when they started drinking alkaline water.
+They ate the same and got the same amount of exercise.
 Two months, later?
 They’d lost an average of 12 pounds.
-There’s several reasons that drinking alkaline water can help with weight loss
+There are several reasons that drinking alkaline water can help with weight loss

 - Improve hydration – Dehydration slows your metabolism down, so your body retains fat